nasa/nos3/docs/wiki/STF_Software_Development_Plan.md

 This section describes the facilities, equipment, libraries, and tools that the PDT will use to develop and test the system.

 ### Development and Test Facilities and Equipment:
-As mentioned in previous sections, the NASA Operational Simulator for Small Satellites (NOS) has been leveraged on STF to provide a starting point for development.
+As mentioned in previous sections, the NASA Operational Simulator for Small Satellites (NOS3) has been leveraged on STF to provide a starting point for development.
 This environment was tailored to include the necessary toolchains and other development tools to provide a single environment for all development and testing of software.

 ## Verification and Validation: